phil294/search-plus-plus-vscode-extension/README.md

 ## Building

 - `npm install`
-- You need to modify some tricky code inside `node_modules` currently, see: https://github.com/bevry/istextorbinary/issues/307
 - The extension does not use any sort of bundler for development or release.
 Just run it with the included launch script.

 ## Notable dependencies